 Technology is now at the core of government and permeates the delivery of services and the operations of government.
 Waves of technological innovation result in fairly predictable management challenges for government, such as getting technology project plans developed and funded, training the work force and managing the results.

-The following is a list of the services provided by the City's Information Services Department.
+The following is a list of the services provided by the city's IT Department.
 The services covered include: Data and Knowledge Collaboration; E-Government; Emergency Operations; Geographic Information System (GIS); Mobile Computing; Organizational; Process Improvement; Security; Standardization; and System Integration.
 The services listed have been sorted alphabetically and do not necessarily represent a rank ordering of services in terms of priority.